retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 If set, generates journal abbreviations on export using the Zotero journal abbreviator, according to the abbreviation style selected in the list below the checkbox.

-### Include comments about potential problems with the exported references
+### Include comments about potential problems with the exported entries

 default: `no`